 The Lottery's Market Research Services vendor conducts quarterly tracking surveys that include questions measuring Texas lottery advertising awareness.
 The survey data reported by the contractor are compiled and maintained by the Lottery's Research Section.
+Method of Calculation:

-Results from the quarterly tracking surveys are used to provide the number of respondents each quarter that recalled seeing or hearing any Texas Lottery advertising (in English or Spanish) in the past 3 months and the total number of people surveyed.
-The measure is calculated by dividing the total number of respondents that recalled seeing or hearing any Texas Lottery advertising for the quarter by the total number of people surveyed for the quarter.
+Results from the quarterly tracking surveys are used to provide the number of respondents each quarter that recalled seeing or hearing any Texas Lottery advertising (in English or Spanish) in the past 3 months and the total number of survey respondents.
+The measure is calculated by dividing the total number of respondents that recalled seeing or hearing any Texas Lottery advertising for the quarter by the total number of survey respondents for the quarter.
+Data Limitations: